Concepts

 • kind: "direct", reason: "no-proxy-match"NO_PROXY exempted the host.

-• kind: "direct", reason: "ambient-proxy-not-configured" — no proxy variables are set, or the URL scheme is unsupported.
+• kind: "direct", reason: "ambient-proxy-not-configured" — no supported proxy variables are set, the configured proxy scheme is unsupported, or the URL scheme is unsupported.

 Use ambient mode for tooling and CLIs that need best-effort compatibility with whatever the operator has configured.